 Day 2 (Tue, Sep 24 from 8:15 a.m.-4:45 p.m.): 2019 Integrated Behavioral Health Summit

 This all-day summit will focus on integrated behavioral health throughout Montana.
 Keynotes, panels, and organizations will discuss implementing an integrated system of care in diverse settings with robust Q&A, facilitated assistance, and free lunch.

 All professionals in health care and public health are welcome to attend.
 This summit is ideal for entire staff teams and organizations including administrators, clinicians, coders, counselors, health care executives, nurses, payers, paraprofessionals, therapists, and advocates.FULL AGENDA

 The 2019 Integrated Behavioral Health Summit will be held on the Montana State University campus in the Strand Union Building Ballroom.
-Parking will be available on campus.
+Parking options include: